 How to Store

-You can keep this frosting covered at room temperature for up to 24 hours, but if you need to store them longer, you can place them in the fridge for up to a week.
+You can keep this frosting covered at room temperature for a few hours, but it's best if the frosting is kept in the fridge, where it can be kept for up to a week.

 - Feel free to add honey or maple syrup if you find that you'd like it sweeter.
 Depending on the amount of sweetener you add, you may have to add more powdered almond butter to thicken the frosting.